 Lake Wallenpaupack is a center of recreation for the surrounding communities as it provides free public boating, fishing access, and a fantastic 4th of July fireworks show in the summertime, as well as ice skating, ice fishing, and snowmobiling in the winter.
 Sailboat races are held by the Lake Wallenpaupack Yacht Club every weekend from Memorial Day to Labor Day.
 Watercrafts from kayaks and canoes to jet skis and cruiser yachts are permitted on the lake.
 There are several lakeside restaurants making dock and dine a tradition here at the lake.
 Lake Wallenpaupack is just a short trip to many great golf courses, ski areas, fun parks, and other local attractions.
 Lake fish include smallmouth bass, largemouth bass, rock bass, walleye, northern pike, muskellunge, pickerel, rainbow trout, brown trout, catfish and yellow perch.
 Striped bass and hybrid striped bass have been stocked by the Pennsylania Fish and Boat Commission in the lake as well.

 The lake, located in the heart of the Pocono Mountains, is an important year-round tourism and outdoor recreation destination.
 Wally Lake Fest is a festival where you can enjoy live music on Lake Wallenpaupack, the boat parade, open fair markets, the boat show, kids zone, a motorcycle ride for the lake to benefit our wonderful lake and much more!
 It's a comfortable drive from many cities in Pennsylvania, New Jersey and New York.
-So, take the drive up and see what Lake Wallenpaupack is all about, and don't forget to stop by and chat with us, the Sives Team at Weichert, Realtors, your only Lake Wallenpaupack real estate sales group.
+So, take the drive up and see what Lake Wallenpaupack is all about, and don't forget to stop by and chat with us at Weichert Realtors - Paupack Group, your only Lake Wallenpaupack real estate sales group.